awesome-goose/docs/database/sql.md

 ##### Seeds

 Seeds are used to populate the database with initial data.
 They are typically used to create default records or test data that can be used during development or testing.
-Goose provides a seeding system that allows you to create and run seed files easily.
+Similar to migrations, Goose provides a seeding system that allows you to create and run seed files easily.

 ```bash
 $ goose seed create --name=seed_users --module=my-module